 Specific Questions to Ask Your doctor

-About Sleep Apnea Could my daytime sleepiness be due to sleep apnea?How can I or my sleep partner tell if I’m having apnea episodes?Is it safe for me to continue to drive?Is it safe for me to operate heavy machinery?Is it safe for me to continue to participate in my usual activities?Is sleep apnea the only reason for my symptoms?
+About Sleep Apnea Could my daytime sleepiness be due to sleep apnea?How do I get tested for sleep apnea?
+Will I need to see a specialist?
+How can I or my sleep partner tell if I’m having apnea episodes?Is it safe for me to continue to drive?Is it safe for me to operate heavy machinery?Is it safe for me to continue to participate in my usual activities?Is sleep apnea the only reason for my symptoms?
 What else could be causing my fatigue?

 About Your Risk of Developing Sleep Apnea Since I'm overweight, could I develop sleep apnea?Do I have any other risk factors for this condition?Are there other measures I can take to lower my risk?